userbradley/documentation.breadnet.co.uk/docs/kb/disk-management/formatting-drive-automount.md

 ---
-title: Formatting drive and auto mount
+title: Partition, format, and mount a drive on Ubuntu
 reviewdate: '2022-01-01'
 ---

-# Partition, format, and mount a drive on Ubuntu

 Reference: